 Aroma and Brightness

 In wine and art pairing aromas can be compared to the brightness of a piece.
 Aromas in wine can be construed as being very aromatic such as a Viognier, or more subdued, such as a Chardonnay.
 A wine with a fruity aroma is usually a wine that will land bright and lively on the palate.
 A wine with an aroma of oak and earthy aroma will usually be less bright on the palate and better with food.
-In art Brightness is the intensity of the art.
+In art Brightness is the art’s intensity.
 Does it pop or is it subdued?
 Does the artist play with light and dark.
 Are the hues in harmony or in contrast?

-Looking at the figure above we can pair the different styles of Picasso with wine.
-The 1st piece is mostly primary colors and can be compared to a fruity white, such as a Riesling Spätlese from Germany or a Vouvray Demi-sec.
+Looking at the figure below, we can pair the different styles of Picasso with wine.
+The 1st piece is composed of mostly primary colors and can be compared to a fruity white, such as a Riesling Spätlese from Germany or a Vouvray Demi-sec.
 Both are lively and bright.
 As for a red, a Beaujolais Noveau or California Zinfandel would work, because they are all about fruit and primary aromas.
 The second piece is a bit more intense and the palate now includes secondary colors.
 A wine with some oak usage will start to showcase those secondary aromas.
-Because of the heavy lines and complexity of the piece, I turn to an Argentinian Malbec which still has plenty of faultiness to match the simpler color palate.
+Because of the heavy lines and complexity of the piece, I turn to an Argentinian Malbec which still has plenty of fruitiness to match the simpler color palate.
 A Malbec which has the use of American or French oak is a bit more complex and matches the secondary colors and heavy lines.
-Finally, the “Blue Series” Picasso might be monochromatic, but is we look at brightness it is much more subdued, the color palate is introducing blacks and dark blues and it is much less bright than the other pieces.
+Finally, the “Blue Series” Picasso might be monochromatic, but if we look at brightness it is much more subdued, the color palate is introducing blacks and dark blues and it is much less bright than the other pieces.
 An aged Cote Rotie, with that bluish color of the Syrah, the berry and violet, pepper and leather aromas has a deep complexity of all three aroma types and makes a likely pairing.

 Taste and Complexity

 A wines complexity is determined by the influence of oak, acidity, the balance of fruit, secondary and tertiary aromas and flavors.
-Complexity is based on the whole package and how it comes together.
+Complexity is based on the package and how it comes together.
 It all comes down to the overall taste.
 Too much complexity can be off-putting and too simple is boring.
 Complexity of art is very similar.
-A complex piece of art can be one that has more than one element.
+A complex piece of art can have more than one element.
 It can have different media types, complicated themes, 3 dimensionality, super intricate or just “a lot going on”.
 When it comes to pairing, we look at the taste of the wine and pair with complexity of the piece.
 A wine with oak is more complex than a wine without.
 A painting with mixed media can be more complex than a pen and ink drawing.

-When it comes to making aa wine and art pairing, we look at the works complexity and match it with the wine’s complexity.
-If the wine is a fruity Zinfandel, all up front on the tongue and very little on the back?
-If so this would probably pair well with a psychedelic painting from the 60′s, colorful and bright but not very complex, just repeating patterns.
+When it comes to making a wine and art pairing, we look at the works complexity and match it with the wine’s complexity.
+If the wine is a fruity Zinfandel, it might be all up front on the tip of the tongue and very little on the back?
+If so this would probably pair well with a psychedelic painting from the 60’s, colorful and bright but not very complex, just repeating patterns.
 Maybe you have a Pinot Noir from Nuits St. George.
 Now we are getting a bit more complex, bright but a sense of minerals.
 A wine such as this pairs with a classic work, such as a Degas.
 A soft flowing painting of ballerina dancers, complex in light and brush stroke but not overly complicated.
 Finally we take a wine such as a Brunello di Montalcino from a good vintage.
 The wine has fruit and licorice aromas; it has a fair amount of tannin and great acidity.
 The texture is silky and has body and depth.
-This is a much more complicated wine and therefore can pair with more complex art works.
+This is a much more complicated wine and can pair with more complex art works.
 For example, a Salvador Dali would be excellent.
 Although his work is not mixed media, it is complex of design and theme.

 Wine Texture and Media Type

 In art, texture can be determined by the surface of the piece.
 Is it a pen and ink on white smooth paper or is it a Indonesian wood carving?
 A piece with a lot of texture can also be on a smooth surface.
-Take two photographs, one is an Ansel Adams photo of sand dunes and the other is an Ansel Adams of a dried and cracked desert floor.
+Take two photographs below, one is an Ansel Adams photo of sand dunes and the other is an Ansel Adams of a dried and cracked desert floor.
 Both are printed on the same paper, however the subject gives the texture to the work of art.

 Where does wine get its texture from?
-Or better yet, how do we determine a wine’s texture?
+Or better yet, how do we decide a wine’s texture?
 Texture is all about the mouth-feel.
 Is the wine silky and soft on the tongue or is it abrasive and disjointed?
 One of the main factors in creating mouth-feel is a wine’s tannin levels.
 Tannins are the prickly dry feeling you feel on your cheeks and lips.
 Tannins are caused by the skins, seeds and stems of the grapes.
 Certain grapes have a lower tannin level and others are very high.
 If you look at a cup of coffee and compare the difference between a black coffee and a cappuccino, you will see a difference in texture.
 The black coffee is tannic and more acidic and the cappuccino is creamy and soft, virtually not tannic nor acidic.
-In wine a Pinot Noir is a thin-skinned grape has low tannin levels.
-A Cabernet Sauvignon is a thick skinned grape and is a lot more tannic.
+In wine a Pinot Noir is a thin-skinned grape which has low tannin levels.
+A Cabernet Sauvignon is a thick-skinned grape and is a lot more tannic.
 Pinot Noir is usually described as silky and velvety, whereas Cabernet Sauvignon is described as big and chewy.

-In the figure to the right you see different types of art works and each has a different type of texture.
+In the figure below you see different types of art works and each has a different texture.
 The texture can be created by the artists choice of brush stroke or the artists choice of subject.
 The Palate knife painting makes a good pairing with a Chateauneuf-du-pape.
 It has a mixture of grapes creating layers of texture on the mouth.
 The Grenache gives heat on the tongue, the Syrah is silky and plush and the Mourvedre has a rustic tannin.
 The image of Natasha Kinski is very soft and silky.
 So an obvious pairing would be a Pinot Noir, but what about a dessert wine?
 A Sauterne which is rich and velvety, sweet but not cloying and finishing crisp, is also a great wine and art pairing.

 A Wine’s Finish and an Art Work’s Lasting Impression

-The final concept in wine and art pairing, is the wine’s finish and the art work’s lasting impression.
+The last concept in wine and art pairing, is the wine’s finish and the art work’s lasting impression.
 A wine’s finish is it’s lasting impression.
 The factors responsible for a wine’s finish are acidity, tannin, fruit and age (time opened).
 The finish can be pleasant or unpleasant.
 An unpleasant finish is usually a result of a wine out of balance and finishes bitter and/or overly acidic.
 A wine of great quality has a finish that is long-lasting and hangs on with complex flavors of oak, fruit balanced with acidity.
 When these components come together in harmony, it is a great experience.

 A lasting impression for a work of art is subjective.
-Each individual takes away a different impression based on their personal involvement with the piece.
-Each person views art in through their own eyes and evaluates it based on their own experiences.
+Each person takes away a different impression based on their personal involvement with the piece.
+Each person views art through their own eyes and evaluates it based on their own experiences.
 That being said, we do the same with wine.
 I can sit here all day and rave about the complexity and the amazing finish of a 2000 Brunello, but for someone else it just isn’t their style.
 So how do I pair wine and art based on the lasting impression?
 You have to take the structure of the wine into consideration.
 Did the aroma, fruit, tannin and acidity all come together?
 If so, was the wine’s finish short or long?
 If I am viewing a piece that has some meaning and is thought-provoking.
 I will pair a wine that I felt had a long finish.
 If the piece was interesting yet easy to forget I’d pair with a medium finish.
 And if the work of art was of no interest and just a glimpse, I would not even bother drinking the wine with a short finish, why waste the time?

 Wine and Art is Emotional

 Art is also rooted in our emotions, it can touch our hearts and drive us to tears or laughter.
 I remember sitting in front of Pablo Picasso’s “Guernica” at the Museo Reina Sofía.
 It was one of the greatest experiences in my life.
 The immensity, the drama and the color choice stirred emotions of sadness, courage and anger all at the same time.
 Will that feeling ever be duplicated when I see that painting again?
 Probably not.
 Just as sitting in a small restaurant outside of the Alhambra in Granada Spain, drinking a “joven” out of a clay pot will never be the same elsewhere.
 Art and wine are an experience.
 They affect and effect our emotional state.
-When it comes to making the pairing, we look at the fundamentals of each and determine a pairing by matching the emotional result of the art and wine.
+When it comes to making the pairing, we look at the fundamentals of each and decide a pairing by matching the emotional result of the art and wine.